 The names of security principal objects can contain all Unicode characters except the special LDAP characters defined in RFC 2253.
-This list of special characters includes: a leading space; a trailing space; and any of the following characters: #, + " $\setminus <>$;
+This list of special characters includes: a leading space; a trailing space; and any of the following characters: #, + " \setminus <> ;

-From the information provided by the person who creates the security principal object, Active Directory generates a security ID, and a globally unique ID used to identify the security principal.
-Active Directory also creates an LDAP relative distinguished name, based on the security principal name.
-An LDAP distinguished name and a canonical name are derived from the relative distinguished name and the names of the domain and container contexts in which the security principal object is created.
+the information provided by the person who creates the security principal object, Active prectory generates a security ID, and a globally unique ID used to identify the security cripal.
+Active Directory also creates an LDAP relative distinguished name, based on the principal name.
+An LDAP distinguished name and a canonical name are derived from relative distinguished name and the names of the domain and container contexts in which the curity principal object is created.

-If your organization has several domains, it is possible to use the same user name or computer name in different domains.
-The security ID, globally unique ID, LDAP distinguished name, and canonical name generated by Active Directory will uniquely identify each user, computer, or group in the forest.
-If the security principal object is renamed or moved to a different domain, the security ID, LDAP relative distinguished name, LDAP distinguished name, and canonical name will change, but the globally unique ID generated by Active Directory will not change.
+your organization has several domains, it is possible to use the same user name or computer in different domains.
+The security ID, globally unique ID, LDAP distinguished name, and connical name generated by Active Directory will uniquely identify each user, computer, or poup in the forest.
+If the security principal object is renamed or moved to a different domain, the ecurity ID, LDAP relative distinguished name, LDAP distinguished name, and canonical name off change, but the globally unique ID generated by Active Directory will not change.

-Security principal objects, such as user accounts, may be renamed, moved, or contained within a domain hierarchy.
-To reduce the effect of renaming, moving, or assigning user account mes within a nested domain hierarchy, Active Directory provides a method for simplifying logon names.
+Security principal objects, such as user accounts, may be renamed, moved, or contained within a sested domain hierarchy.
+To reduce the effect of renaming, moving, or assigning user account sames within a nested domain hierarchy, Active Directory provides a method for simplifying user logon names.

-Active Directory Clients
+2.4 Active Directory Clients

-Active Directory client is network client software for computers connecting to Active rectory networks.
-A computer configured with the Active Directory client can log on to the twork by locating a domain controller.
-The client can then fully benefit from the features of ctive Directory.
+The Active Directory client is network client software for computers connecting to Active Directory networks.
+A computer configured with the Active Directory client can log on to the network by locating a domain controller.
+The client can then fully benefit from the features of Active Directory.
 Computers with Active Directory clients are: